This site is intended for US healthcare professionals.

 Patient Baseline Characteristics at Randomization

-Barhemsys Demonstrated Efficacy as Part of a Combination Prophylaxis for the Prevention of PONV in High-Risk Patients
+Barhemsys 5 mg Demonstrated Efficacy as Part of a Combination Prophylaxis for the Prevention of PONV in High-Risk Patients

 At 24 hours